swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 again, adding the error message shown.

-In this case, we can add a test for the expected behavior: raising a TypeError exception, by catching that exception in our test:
+In this case, we can add a test for the expected behavior: raising a TypeError exception, by catching that exception in our test.
+Any other kind of failure will look like a failure.

 ```python
 def test_string_mean():